 How many hours of placement time am I required to undertake?

-The Cert III requires 120 hours of practical placement.
+The Certificate III in Individual Support (CHC33015) requires 120 hours of practical placement.

 This allows training support workers time to practice the lessons from their course units and to learn from current care professionals.